Serena survives Fourth of July test by Slovenian student

 But despite producing more unforced errors (26) than winners (25), she put on a winning show for her friend Meghan Markle, the Duchess of Sussex, to seal a place in the third round against Germany’s Julia Goerges by firing down her sixth ace.

 “I play my best when I am down; it brings out the best in me.
-I’m just a fighter and I never give up,” said a relieved Williams.
+I’m just a fighter and I never give up,” said a relieved Williams, who is chasing a record-equaling 24th Grand Slam title.

 That was certainly true on Thursday because during the first hour of her contest with Juvan, things were not exactly looking rosy.